F4llow/websocketserver/README.md

 anyways

-our jobs are not done for because everyone is retarted
+our jobs are not done for because everyone is retarded

 our jobs as in swe